codenco-dev/print-factory/Readme.md

 ## Installation

 ### Ubuntu
-alternatively you may use install script in bin folder.
+alternatively you may use install script from `bin` folder.

 #### installing requirements
 ```